Production and Exports

 Sorghum (or milo) represents the third-largest cereal grain in the United States.
 Comparative advantages include drought tolerance; resistance to mycotoxins and fungi; and survivability in relatively harsher climatic conditions.
 Production is primarily focused in a stretch of land beginning in southern Nebraska and ending at the southern tip of Texas.

-Thanks to continued purchasing by 22 countries, U.S. sorghum exports totaled 6.04 million metric tons (238 million bushels), a 30 percent drop year-over-year but still greater than the prior five-year average of 5.26 million metric tons (207 million bushels).
+Thanks to continued purchasing by 22 countries, U.S. sorghum exports totaled 5.16 million metric tons (203 million bushels), valued at nearly $1 million.

 Sorghum Harvest Quality Report